codeforequity-at/botium-connector-websocket/Readme.md

 Botium setup is ready, you can begin to write your test cases with [BotiumScript](https://botium.atlassian.net/wiki/spaces/BOTIUM/pages/491664/Botium+Scripting+-+BotiumScript).

+## Using a Proxy

+The connector checks for the HTTPS_PROXY and HTTP_PROXY environment variables.

 ## How to start sample

 There is a simple *Echo*-bot included, see [samples/echoserver](./samples/echoserver) folder.
 You have to start it before running the samples: